photoprism/photoprism-docs/README.md

 When you merge the main/master branch to `deploy`, the live documentation is automatically created, uploaded and will be visible shortly.

 Linux/Unix users can run `make merge` in a terminal.
-Otherwise please use the tools provided by your development environment or editor.
+Otherwise, please use the tools provided by your development environment or editor.

 ### Contributor License Agreement (CLA) ###